-A: In connection with the spin-off, one of our subsidiaries will acquire certain intangible property from SunPower in exchange for a note of approximately \$100.0 million and that subsidiary will satisfy that obligation with a combination of cash on hand and funds received in connection with the spin-off.
-In addition, we expect to issue the convertible notes on July 17, 2020 and entered into the Bank Facilities on July 14, 2020 as described above under "-Our Capitalization."
+A: In connection with the spin-off and immediately prior to the spin-off, we intend to pay to SunPower approximately \$100 million in cash in satisfaction of certain intercompany indebtedness owed by us and our subsidiaries to SunPower and its affiliates.
+We expect to fund such cash payment with the proceeds from \$325.0 million in debt financing that we anticipate arranging immediately prior to the spin-off.
 See "Item 3.
 Key Information-3.B.
 Capitalization and Indebtedness" and "Item 4.
 Information on the Company-4.A.
 History and Development of the Company-The Spin-Off-Conditions to the Spin-Off" for more information.